iVantage/angular-ivh-treeview/README.md

   filters and does not take into account whether or not `node` can actually be seen as a result of expanded/collapsed parents.
 - `trvw.useCheckboxes() --> Boolean` <br>
-  Returns `true` if checkboxes should be used in the treeview and `false` otherwise.
+  Returns `true` if checkboxes should be used in the template and `false` otherwise.